djhmateer/djhmateer.github.io/_posts/2021-01-29-git corruption with wsl2.md

 ## Resources and a Fix!

 [Hacker news](https://news.ycombinator.com/item?id=25612962) discussion with a broken link which should be: [WSL issue on GH](https://github.com/microsoft/WSL/issues/5026)

+[Updated HN link](https://news.ycombinator.com/item?id=26045767) just in case there is any interesting future discussion.

 [Fix on dev insider build](https://github.com/microsoft/WSL/issues/5895) of insiders preview build 21292 in Mid Jan 2021 [21292 announcement](https://blogs.windows.com/windows-insider/2021/01/13/announcing-windows-10-insider-preview-build-21292/)